ku-sldg/plih/_simple/3-Adding-Booleans.md

 $$\frac{t \eval v}{\iisZero t\eval v==0}\; [isZeroE]$$

-Finally, lets deal with $\iif$.
-Thinking of $\iif$ as simply an operation with three arguments, we can follow our previous pattern giving us this rule:
+Finally, let's deal with $\iif$.
+Thinking of $\iif$ as simply an operation with three arguments, we can follow our previous pattern giving us this pair of rules:

 $$\frac{t_0 \eval \ttrue\; t_1 \eval v_1}{\iif t_0 \tthen t_1 \eelse t_2 \eval v_1}\;[IfTrueE]$$

 $$\frac{t_0 \eval \ffalse\; t_2 \eval v_2}{\iif t_0 \tthen t_1 \eelse t_2 \eval v_2}\;[IfFalseE]$$

-The first rule only applies when $t_0$ evaluates to $\ttrue$ while the second applies when $t_0$ evaluates to $\ffalse$.
+The $IfTrueE$ only applies when $t_0$ evaluates to $\ttrue$ while $IfFalseE$ applies when $t_0$ evaluates to $\ffalse$.
+Note that only one arm of the if expression is evaluated in each rule.
+In $IfTrueE$ the expression associated with true is evaluated while in $IfFalseE$ only the expression associated with false.

 ## Abstract Syntax

-Before we extend our `AE` parser to `ABE`, we need to extend our abstract syntax for `AE` to handle new constructs.
+We need to extend our abstract syntax for `AE` to handle new constructs.
 We will start with `true` and `false`, the Boolean constant values.
 To represent these values in the abstract syntax, we will use a technique similar to numbers.
 Specifically, the Haskell `True` and `False` values will be lifted into our AST using the constructor `Boolean`:

 ```haskell